Divyansh-Kaushik84/Divyansh-Kaushik84/README.md

 ###

-<p align="left">My name is Divyansh Kaushik and I'm a B.Tech III year student from Galgotias University</p>
+<p align="left">My name is Divyansh Kaushik and I'm a B.Tech IV year student from Galgotias University</p>

 ###